GameSpot may receive revenue from affiliate and advertising partnerships for sharing this content and from purchases through links.

 How cross-play support works in Monster Hunter Wilds

-Monster Hunter Wilds supports cross-play between PC, Xbox Series X|S, and PlayStation 5, and since it has cross-play turned on automatically, you don't have to do anything special to get started.
-There are separate processes for playing in groups of random players or joining with friends, though.
-When you join or post a quest, Monster Hunter Wilds puts you in a lobby with up to 100 other players.
-You can join any posted quest or wait for others to join yours.
+Monster Hunter Wilds supports cross-play between PC, Xbox Series X|S, and PlayStation 5.
+Since it has cross-play turned on automatically, you don't have to do anything special to get started.

 Please use a html5 video capable browser to watch videos.